dd9jn/rfc4880bis/crypto-refresh.md

   - MPI of DSA or ECDSA value s.

+  Algorithm-Specific Fields for EdDSA signatures:

+  - MPI of an EC point r.

+  - EdDSA value s, in MPI, in the little endian representation.

+The format of R and S for use with EdDSA is described in {{RFC8032}}.
+A version 3 signature MUST NOT be created and MUST NOT be used with EdDSA.

 The concatenation of the data being signed and the signature data from the version number through the hashed subpacket data (inclusive) is hashed.
 The resulting hash value is what is signed.